 The conspiracy charge for murder is extremely serious.
 Because another person has involvement, the facts in the case will be highly complex.
 Investigators may try to convince you or the other people involved to testify against the others, which can complicate your defense.

 It’s possible that investigators have misread the situation.
 Perhaps your involvement was minimal.
 Or you may have been in the wrong place at the wrong time, making it appear as though you played a role.
-Our murder lawyer will investigate every detail of your case to prepare a defense that shows this, working toward helping you receive a favorable outcome.
+Our murder lawyers will investigate every detail of your case to prepare a defense that shows this, working toward helping you receive a favorable outcome.